 There are many reasons for the growing use of shipping containers.
 For some, containers are simply a means of shipping cargo around the world.
 Others use them as storage for items.
 And for others they are used to house remote laboratories, store temperature-sensitive produce, build pop-up shops and bars or safely conduct ground-breaking experiments with hazardous materials.

 With so many varied applications and uses, it’s natural that people’s needs will vary.
 As a result, the range of shipping containers available for purchase and hire can vary significantly in size and condition.
 Fortunately, this means that you can find the shipping container that is best suited to your needs, without having to spend money unnecessarily on a container with added features that you don’t need.

 Shipping Container price range

 - The condition

-Whether you get a shipping container that is ‘new’ or second-hand makes a difference in the price.
+Whether you buy a container that is ‘new’ or second-hand makes a difference in the price.
 A ‘new’ shipping container will have carried out a single journey (with cargo) from the country it is originally manufactured in, to either you directly or via a vendor in your country who will then deliver this to you.
 These shipping containers will be in near perfect condition and are therefore suitable for use.
 These are what is referred to as one-trip or single-trip containers.

 A second-hand shipping container will have been used a number of times for shipping cargo around the world.
 Although second-hand, it will still be made from durable COR-TEN steel and be A1 grade, meaning that it is both wind and watertight.
 If you are looking at getting a second-hand, used shipping container, it is best to discuss your needs with an expert so that you can ensure you purchase or hire the most suitable and most cost-effective shipping container for your needs.